dbadhe/Recipe_Recommendation_AI/README.md

 ## What it does?

 Given a list of ingredients provided by the user, the system suggests relevant recipes.
 It leverages Natural Language Processing (NLP) techniques for text cleaning and feature extraction, Topic Modeling (LDA) to understand recipe themes, and TF-IDF based similarity scoring to rank recipes matching the user's query.
-The system is built using Python and various data science libraries.

 ## Data